BrandonSM/development-notes/javascript-react.md

 # REACT NOTES

 This is a collection of my notes for various programming languages as I'm learning them.
 I will try and include sources as they come up.
+It will be updated as I have time.
+If you would like to contribute, let me know, but it's not to write a book on React, it's for quick note to remind me what certain things do, what the concepts/ideas of each section are, and maybe some example code usage.

 ## Table of Contents